universal-ctags/ctags/docs/index.rst

 ability to generate emacs-style TAGS files.

-`Universal Ctags`_ has the objective of continuing the development of Darren Hiebert's `Exuberant-ctags`_ after activity on that project unfortunately stalled.
+`Universal Ctags`_ has the objective of continuing the development of Darren Hiebert's `Exuberant Ctags`_ after activity on that project unfortunately stalled.

 Reza Jelveh <reza.jelveh@gmail.com> initially created a personal fork